ClearEyesFullHearts/msm/README.md

 Hence the only use case for that technology is when you want to escape the power of the state or at least can't trust or rely on it, so mostly for criminal or political activities.
 The crypto currency part of it is just stupid and only exists to scam and defraud people.

+### Group chat
+When a user creates a group chat it creates a key that will be shared among all members.
+Each member, when added, receives a copy of that key encrypted with its own RSA public key.
+Every group chat message is encrypted with a unique key derived from the group shared secret.
+When an admin removes a user from a group it also revokes the group's shared secret, creates a new one and shares it again (encrypted) to all remaining members.
+It can lead to some lost messages though.

 ### Instant messaging
 The instant messaging capability is achieved thanks to a Web Socket server.
 It uses the same authentication mechanism than the REST API (JWT + signature) to establish the connection and all messages are client-side encrypted.
 Obviously they are never recorded on the server side.